jneug/typst-finite/src/layout.typ

   /// Automaton specification.
   /// -> spec
   spec,
-  /// Layoutengine to use.
+  /// Layout engine to use.
 See diagraph documentation.
   /// -> string
   engine: "neato",
   scale: 15,